macccorehenni/short-stories/emrie-and-curiosity-in-secover.md

 Suddenly, a shadow flitted in front of the four and Curiosity immediately stiffened, her tail raising to defend herself as a form of protection.

 Emrie noticed this, and went by her side, drawing her bow.
-Casorie reacted in like, and Quill came to his handler's
+Casorie reacted in like, and Quill came to his handler's side.